Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.md

 $$

 Where $\Omega$ is the number of valid outputs (microstates):
-- **Grounded generation**: Knowledge constrains → small `$\Omega$` → low `$S$`
+- **Grounded generation**: Knowledge constrains → small $\Omega$ → low $S$
-- **Hallucination**: Only form constrains → large `$\Omega$` → high `$S$`
+- **Hallucination**: Only form constrains → large $\Omega$ → high $S$

-*Note on microstates*: For current LLMs, a microstate is a **distinct token sequence** satisfying the given constraints.
+*Note on microstates:* For current LLMs, a microstate is a **distinct token sequence** satisfying the given constraints.
 Two sequences differing by even a single token are different microstates.
 While this framework uses tokens as the fundamental unit, the theory generalizes to any discrete representation—future architectures operating on graphs, structured objects, or other modalities would simply redefine microstates accordingly.
 The thermodynamic principles (entropy, equilibration, temperature) remain invariant to the choice of elementary unit.

 **The form prior is the maximum entropy state.** Hallucination is relaxation to this equilibrium.